wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-defender-for-office-365/includes/5-protect-users-from-malicious-urls-by-using-safe-links.md

     In Pat's organization, no admins have created any Safe Links policies.
 However, Safe Links protection for Office 365 apps is turned on.
 Pat opens a Word document and selects a URL in the file.
   :::column-end:::
   :::column:::
-    Pat isn't protected by Safe Links.Although Safe Links protection for Office 365 apps is turned on globally, Pat isn't included in any active Safe Links policies.
-As such, the protection can't be applied.
+    Pat isn't protected by Safe Links.Safe Links protection for Office 365 apps is turned on globally.
+However, at least one Safe Links policy must be created for anyone to get Safe Links protection.
+Since no Safe Links policies have been created, Pat isn't eligible for Safe Links protection.
   :::column-end:::
 :::row-end:::
 :::row:::